-BCKDK deficiency is a rare genetic disorder that impairs the metabolism of branched-chain amino acids, potentially causing neurodevelopmental issues such as autism spectrum disorder, seizures, and developmental delays.
+BCKDK deficiency is an ultra-rare genetic disorder (it affects less than 1 in 50,000 people) that impairs the metabolism of branched-chain amino acids, potentially causing neurodevelopmental issues such as autism spectrum disorder, seizures, and developmental delays.
 It may be detectable via newborn bloodspot testing using tandem mass spectrometry, which is part of the state's existing newborn screening technology.
-BCKDK is not included on any universal screening panel in the United States or abroad.
+BCKDK is not currently included on any universal newborn screening panels in the United States or abroad.
+In addition, there have been only 21 cases of BCKDK deficiency identified worldwide, with none reported in the United States to date.